SHOWING ARTICLE 17 OF 22

 She pointed out that the right holistic management solution is important in unlocking the property investment value and property managers need to have business intelligence skills in order to best manage the property and investment asset.
 In other words, managers need to be aware and keep abreast of what is happening in the economy, the property industry and its respective sectors.

+Strategic relationships with both tenants and management partners, together with on-going research become crucial and permit the competitive advantage in this instance.
 Speaking at the 5th Annual State-Owned Assets Supervision and Administration Conference that took place in September in Cape Town, Rix said in asset and property management, the management strategy, approach and the means must accomplish the clients short, medium, long term and ultimate investment objectives.

 This years event among other things focused on challenges facing public sector asset management.